shivannis/xandr-docs-public/xandr-docs/articles/monetize/user-id-syncing-with-external-partners.md

 ## Supply partners

-When we get an ad call, we have to know the user's Xandr user ID so we can apply frequency and recency, segment, and other data.
-We can easily do this when our tag is on the page (i.e., the tag domain is ib.`adnxs``.com `or has been CNAMEd to `ib.``adnxs``.com`) because we can access the user's `ib.``adnxs``.com` browser cookie where we store an Xandr ID.
+When we get an ad call, we have to know the user's Microsoft Advertising user ID so we can apply frequency and recency, segment, and other data.
+We can easily do this when our tag is on the page (i.e., the tag domain is ib.`adnxs``.com `or has been CNAMEd to `ib.``adnxs``.com`) because we can access the user's `ib.``adnxs``.com` browser cookie where we store an Microsoft Advertising ID.

 For supply partners where we don't have a tag on the page, the supply partner passes us a user ID.
 This means that we must have a mapping of their IDs and our IDs in place in advance of the ad call so we can recognize this user.
 This mapping can be done at any time as long as it is in advance of the ad call.
-Then the mapping is stored either in the Xandr database (our partner sends us their ID and we translate it) or in the supply partner's database (our partner sends us our ID) for use at the time of the ad call.
+Then the mapping is stored either in the Microsoft Advertising database (our partner sends us their ID and we translate it) or in the supply partner's database (our partner sends us our ID) for use at the time of the ad call.

 ## Bidders